jayparashar/ronan_passion/README.md

 This is a high school-led project to show how modern AI (like RAG, vector databases, and transformer models) can help make school info easier to find and use.
 Thank you for checking it out!

 ---

-Let me know if you want this tailored to a specific audience (teachers, students, judges) or need other edits!